DipankarDandapat/hybrid_python_automation_framework/README.md

 Then you can open the report by opening `reports/allure-report/index.html` in a web browser.

+## Viewing the Allure Report

+The Allure report provides a rich, interactive interface with:

+1. **Overview**: Test execution summary with pass/fail statistics
+2. **Categories**: Tests grouped by failure categories
+3. **Suites**: Tests organized by test suites
+4. **Graphs**: Visual representation of test results
+5. **Timeline**: Chronological view of test execution
+6. **Behaviors**: Tests organized by epics, features, and stories
+7. **Packages**: Tests organized by packages

+## Adding Screenshots and Other Attachments

+You can attach screenshots, logs, and other files to the Allure report:

 ## Allure Features Used in Framework

 The framework uses the following Allure features: